 This is my favorite trick when painting and I use it ALL THE TIME.
 I’m sure other artists must do this, but I started to realize the benefit of looking at my work on a tiny screen when I was taking a lot of shots of my paintings for tutorials like this one.

 Other great tricks are to check your work in a mirror or turn the work upside down.
-Works like a charm!
+It works like a charm!

 6. Don’t worry about painting every hair